 Thank you for your understanding, and we wish you a wonderful summer!

-How do you plan to balance your role as a project manager with your other professional responsibilities?
+How do you plan to balance your duties as a project manager with your other professional obligations?

 What motivated you to accept this appointment?

-Dear students, please find below the admission results for the MMOP program from the first round of exams for PASS and LAS students enrolled for the 2021–22 academic year.
+Dear students, please see the article below for the MMOP admission results from the first round of exams for PASS and LAS students enrolled for the 2021–22 academic year.

-Students enrolled in… PROVISIONAL Results for the First Group of Events FINAL Results of the First Round of Events
+Students enrolled in… PROVISIONAL Results for the First Group of Events FINAL Results for the First Group of Events

 PASS PASS Results PASS Results